igordall/EPFL_IKEA/README.md

 ## Model used

 Our journey began with an assessment of how traditional machine learning methods performed on our dataset.
 After evaluating these initial approaches, we transitioned to using the state-of-the-art BERT model to enhance our predictive capabilities.
 The table below provides an overview of the performance of each model based on key metrics.
-In subsequent sections, we will delve deeper into each model, exploring their advantages and limitations in detail.

 |                  | Logistic Regression | KNN     | Decision Tree | Random Forest | Camembert |